tdegeus/HDF5pp/docs/usage.rst

 * ``std::vector<size_t> shape("/path/to/data")``

-  Return the shape of the data-array.
+  Return the shape of the data array.

 * ``size_t shape("/path/to/data", i)``

-  Return the shape of the data-array along axis ``i``.
+  Return the shape of the data array along axis ``i``.

 * ``size_t size("/path/to/data")``

-  Return the number of elements in the data-array.
+  Return the number of elements in the data array.

 Support functions: